 Liberia: Where repatriated ex-slaves returned home

 Liberia is a country on the Atlantic coast of West Africa.
 Officially the Republic of Liberia, the nation covers a total area of 43,000 square miles and a coastline that extends 359.8 miles.
-Liberia is the 20th smallest country in Africa and has a population of 5.2 million people.
-Fifty-two percent live within cities with 20 percent residing in the capital of Monrovia.
+Liberia is the 20th smallest country in Africa and has a population of 5.3 million people.
+Fifty-two percent live within cities with 20 percent residing in the capital of Monrovia, a city of 1.6 million.

 Rugged mountains contribute to the country’s geography with Mt.
 Wuteve reaching to Liberia’s highest elevation at 4,724 feet.
 The nation is bordered by the Atlantic Ocean to the south, Sierra Leone to the northwest, Guinea to the north, Ivory Coast to the east.
 English is the official language, but more than 20 indigenous languages are spoken, reflecting the country's ethnic and cultural diversity.